sammyd/iOS8-day-by-day-book/manuscript/19-core-image-kernels.md

 which the output image is required.

-iOS comes with 115 built-in image filters available for you to use in your image processing pipelines, but iOS8 allows you to create your own filters from custom kernels.
+iOS comes with 115 built-in image filters available for you to use in your image processing pipelines, but iOS 8 allows you to create your own filters from custom kernels.
 These are represented by the `CIKernel` class, which contains a string of the kernel method itself, written in GLSL.